Bishop Dunbar's Hospital: The Altar of St. Thomas the Martyr of Canterbury

 One item survives from the Oratory.
 This is the Aberdeen Psalter.
 It is annotated by Bishop Dunbar’s distinguished colleague Canon Alexander Galloway.
 Galloway often annotated liturgic books.
 The annotation has been written in 1549, at the reference in the calendar to 7 July.
-In 1549 William Gordon (bishop of Aberdeen) was bishop.
+In 1549 William Gordon was bishop.
 This annotation refers to an altar dedicated to St Thomas of Canterbury.
 It reads "….huius altare hospitalis visitationis beate Marie infra canonicam Aberdonensem per Willelmum Aberdonensem episcopum anno gratie millesimo quingentesimo quadragesimo nono..."
 The insertion is damaged and there must be some doubt about the date when the altar was erected.
 It is most likely that the altar was erected by Bishop Dunbar c.
 1529x1531, not by Bishop Gordon.
-It seems likely that one of the altars in the Oratory would have been dedicated to Thomas of Canterbury, given that Dunbar was had dedicated another altar to a St Thomas in Elgin Cathedral on 2 September 1529.
+It seems likely that one of the altars in the Oratory would have been dedicated to Thomas of Canterbury, given that Dunbar had dedicated another altar to a St Thomas in Elgin Cathedral on 2 September 1529.
 This altar, along with two chaplains and 50 merks income from the lands of Querrelwood and Lidgate, was to commemorate his father and mother.